IceUnicorn93/Open-VTT/README.md

 All while maintaining a certain Feature-Set.
 We have tested Open VTT on Raspberry Pi 4's and it worked!
 (You need to install mono-framework for that!)

+# Planned Features for the Future

+> [!NOTE]
+> Features my take a long time since I work on this project in my free time and in my own speed

+- Support for animated Maps
+- Rework of the Notes System
+- Rework of Centroid Calculation for Pre Placed Fog of War
+- Make Open VTT fully usable on Linux

+# Known Problems

+- [ ] Pressing like Crazy on StreamDeck Buttons causes a Crash (Specially with Set Active)
+- [ ] Sometimes Cross-Platform Storys are buggy (Windows to Linux)
+- [ ] Ping on Big Images causes a flicker
+- [ ] Ping on Big Images is to small
+- [ ] Artwork for a Note Child can't be changed once Set

+# Needs Testing

+- Scripting API on Linux
+- StreamDeck Implementation with a StreamDeck Mini

 # Instructions

 1) [Creating a Session/Story/Project](https://github.com/IceUnicorn93/Open-VTT/tree/main#1-creating-a-sessionstoryproject)